open-switch/opx-build/README.md

 Updated environment: `sudo apt-get update`
 - GIT: `sudo apt-get install git`
-- Repo: See http://source.android.com/source/downloading.html to install the `repo`.
+- Repo: See http://source.android.com/source/downloading.html to install the **repo** tool.
 ```
     Make sure you have a bin/ directory in your home directory and that it is included in your path:
     $ mkdir ~/bin